 No matter the storied history of Boise State--the experts consistently say San Diego State is the first choice from the Mountain West Conference.

-Let's take the sports rivalry out of it--a recent announcement has once again proven that San Diego State has a leg up on Boise State.
+This season, Boise State defeated San Diego State on the road--and that's great.
+But let's take the sports rivalry out of it--a recent announcement has once again proven that San Diego State has a leg up on Boise State.

 Why?
 Because of Benito Antonio Martinez Ocasio.

 Ocasio, better known as Bad Bunny, is by far one of the largest musical and entertainment acts in the world right now.
 In fact, if you were to measure steaming consumption, sales, and tour sales--we highly doubt anyone in the United States is even coming close.
 We even did some digging among local statistics here in Boise and yes-- Bad Bunny IS the top artist in Boise according to streaming website stats and YouTube charts.

 No, Bad Bunny isn't going to be crashing the campus of San Diego State University OR the blue turf, but the university has seen the signs of the times and will be using him to help students learn.

 An entire course--for college credit--is being made available to students of San Diego State University based on Bad Bunny and his impact on Latino culture and media.
 Everything from advocacy, politics, and pop culture are tied to the artist these days and San Diego State University wants to meet their graduate students where they are.